Mission: To inspire patriotism in action as well as spirit.

 Patriotism in Action Core Contributions

-- Presents programs designed to promote true patriotism and professionalism, such as the Tribute to the Founder of Veterans Day at the Raymond Weeks Monument to open national ceremonies in Birmingham each November 10 in Linn Park.
+3. Presents programs designed to promote true patriotism and professionalism, such as the Tribute to the Founder of Veterans Day to open national ceremonies in Birmingham each November 10.
 Organized by Col. Bob (Ret) and Nancy Barefield with Dr. David Dyson as emcee.

 Patriotism in Action also links with: Freedom City, Freedom to Flourish, and Advance Alabama.